vazhnov/kubernetes-the-hard-way__vagrant/docs/04-certificate-authority.md

 admin.crt
 ```

-The admin.crt and admin.key file gives you administrative access.
-We will configure these to be used with the kubectl tool to perform administrative functions on kubernetes.
+The `admin.crt` and `admin.key` file gives you administrative access.
+We will configure these to be used with the `kubectl` tool to perform administrative functions on Kubernetes.

-### The Kubelet Client Certificates
+### The kubelet client certificates

 We are going to skip certificate configuration for Worker Nodes for now.
 We will deal with them when we configure the workers.
 For now let's just focus on the control plane components.

-### The Controller Manager Client Certificate
+### The controller manager client certificate

 Generate the `kube-controller-manager` client certificate and private key: